 Recognizing the importance of this self-perception, slaves often became adept at manipulating their masters with flattery and exaggerated displays of gratitude.
 So when seemingly loyal and trustworthy servants said “See ya” after the War, their masters were often taken completely by surprise.
 Letters and journals of the post-war period practically pulse with the indignation of former slave owners, seething at the ingratitude of servants who simply up and left without so much as a word after years of faithful service.

 Much has been made of the tightly limited legal status of American slaves.
 Formally, they were no more than possessions of their masters.
 Formally, they could not marry, be educated, earn wages, avenge an injury, travel, reject an unwanted sexual advance, or own property.
 Yet in reality these things happened all the time.
 Inevitably, the theory and the practice of slavery became two very different things.
 Perhaps because in the real world, ruling over others with an iron hand is really hard work, a dreary task that most people aren’t all that good at and cannot sustain for long.
 In the real world, good behavior, talent, and initiative are generally rewarded, regardless of the rules.
+In the real world, it’s easier to just let things slide than to be a stickler.
 In the real world, those who stand up for themselves are respected.
 And in the real world, over time informal systems, methods, and procedures invariably overtake formal ones.

 Within this informal framework it became possible for individual slaves to do quite well.
 A talented, capable slave with a good reputation and a master who trusted him could reasonably expect to be given very wide latitude.
 He might manage his own time, have a side business, possess property, or even earn his own freedom.
 The stature of the master tended to transfer to his slaves, so trusted servants often served as emissaries for their masters in social or business matters.
 And in what is perhaps the ultimate irony, more than a few enterprising former slaves, having earned their freedom, actually acquired slaves of their own.